scrapinghub/web-poet/docs/advanced/fields.rst

             }

-When converting such Page Objects to use fields, be careful not to make an API call (or some other heavy computation) twice.
+When converting such Page Objects to use fields, be careful not to make an API call (or some other heavy computation) multiple times.
 You can do it by extracting the heavy operation to a method, and caching the results:

 .. code-block:: python